 Caramel Stuffed Snickerdoodle Cookies take the classic sugary, cinnamony cookie to a whole other level.
 They are super soft with an ooey, gooey caramel surprise in the middle.

 My dad’s favorite cookies of all time were Snickerdoodles.
 I have memories of my mom making them for him often.
 Soft and chewy on the inside and just slightly crisp on the outside, with that delicious cinnamon sugar crust.
 Heavenly!
-I have had a thing for stuffing treats with caramel this past year, as evident by my Caramel Apple Stuffed Brownies and my Coconut Caramel Stuffed Chocolate Cookies.
+I have had a thing for stuffing treats with caramel for a while now, as evident by my Caramel Apple Stuffed Brownies and more recently these Samoa-Inspired Caramel Coconut Rice Krispie Treats.
 Why not put that sweet gooey goodness into a Snickerdoodle?
-Oh.
-My.
-Yum.
-I think I have a new favorite cookie.

 Try not to lick the screen.
 Although you’re probably wishing it was scratch and sniff right about now because these cookies smell seriously amazing.

 If you have made Snickerdoodles before, you know the routine.
-Mix the dough, roll into a ball and then in cinnamon sugar (I just used my favorite Snickerdoodle recipe.).
+Mix the dough, roll into a ball and then in cinnamon sugar.
 There’s just one additional step and that’s to add the caramel.
 It’s kind of the best step of all.

 Caramel Stuffed Snickerdoodles

 Caramel Stuffed Snickerdoodles take the classic sugary, cinnamony cookie to a whole other level.
 They are super soft with an ooey, gooey caramel surprise in the middle.

 - 1/2 teaspoon baking powder

 - 1 1/2 teaspoons cinnamon